Ivan-R-Septian/Real-Estate-Management-System-with-Real-Time-Analysis/README.md

 This repository showcases the culmination of my efforts during the DTI Data Science program at Purwadhika.
 The primary focus of this capstone project is on real estate management.

 # About the Project:
-The project centers around the development of a Real Estate Management System implemented using Python programming language.
-The system's core functionality revolves around CRUD operations (Create, Read, Update, Delete), enabling seamless management of real estate data.
-Leveraging Python's versatility, the project encompasses a comprehensive suite of features tailored to address various real estate management needs.
+Developed a Python-based Real Estate Management System focused on CRUD operations (Create, Read, Update, Delete) for seamless data management.
+The system includes a feature to store and track real-time data on property purchases and rentals, enabling instant profit and rental period analysis.
+Additionally, graphical visualizations are provided to support profit analysis and enhance decision-making.

 # Features
 ## Admin: